zclaiqcc/LeetCode_zclaiqcc/README.md

 Some LeetCode solution from zclaiqcc.

-- main.cpp is just for debug and test.
+- main.cpp is just for debugging and testing.
 - Solution.h is a collection of all the solutions.
 - the other .h is corresponding with one single problem.